 As stated in a previous article, the Jeep Trackhawks & now Deserthawks should be treated as Luxury cars.
 They are a cut above your regular Jeeps & should be treated as such.
 However, they should continue to do what they are currently doing and undercut the price.
 My point being the current Trackhawk is an 80K car vs the 101K+ BMW X5 M. However, they should be treated as luxury vehicles.

 Speaking of vehicles that should get treated like luxury vehicles, in 2021, all models get the Ecohawk trim level.
-These vehicles are hybrids, utilizing the 2.0L I4 making 210 HP and a none-supercharged version of the 3.0L V6 making 300 HP for power outputs ranging between 220 to 310 HP.
-These Hybrids will also spawn all electric variants in 2024.
-All safety features standard and all luxury options & amenities should be thrown at the trim level to.
+These vehicles are hybrids, utilizing the 2.0L I4 making 210 HP and a non-supercharged version of the 3.0L V6 making 300 HP for power outputs ranging between 220 to 310 HP.
+These Hybrids will also spawn all-electric variants in 2024.
+All safety features should be standard and all luxury options & amenities should be thrown at the trim level too.
 It should slot right below the Track or Deserthawk trim levels but above the Summit trim.

-Overall, Jeep & Ram are solid brands and the FCA made a solid decision investing its future in these brands.
+Overall, Jeep & Ram are solid brands and the FCA made a solid decision to invest its future in these brands.
 However, in another article, I’ll explain and revamp a brand that wasn’t mentioned nearly as much as it should have been: Dodge.

 © 2019 Joshua Nightshade